Lake Wedington Historic District

 The Lake Wedington Historic District (locally Lake Wedington, sometimes spelled incorrectly Lake Weddington) is a US Historic District in Washington County, Arkansas.
-The 170 acre historic district is located within the 424 acres Lake Wedington Recreation Area.
+The 170 acre historic district is located within the 424 acres Lake Wedington Recreation Area within the Ozark Mountains.
+The area is administered by the United States Forest Service within the Ozark–St. Francis National Forest.

 Facilities

 Surrounding the 102 acre Lake Wedington are 18 family campsites and 19 family picnic sites, built by the Works Progress Administration in 1938.
 The area also contains six modernized cabins for overnight visitors, complete with air conditioning.
 A 7 mi hiking trail is available year-round.
 Further amenities include volleyball courts, playgrounds, horseshoes, a boat ramp and boathouse.
+The area closed in 2019 following failure of the area's water well.
+The area remains closed; $4.7 million of funding for repairs was included in the 2024 appropriations bill passed by the 118th United States Congress.
+Construction to connect the facility to the Washington Water Authority public water system started June 29, 2026, no completion date has been established.